 Constant Force Escapements

 In a constant force escapement, an additional “gate” is placed between the gear train and the escapement.
 Instead of the mainspring directly driving the escapement, it is used to wind up and trigger the release of a separate spring which delivers energy to the escapement and balance.
 This spring is rewound and released with every impulse and therefore delivers the same exact force each time.
-Constant force escapements add an additional level of complication and are rare, expensive, but very effective at providing excellent isochronism and timekeeping.
+Constant force escapements add an additional level of complication and are rare, and expensive, but very effective at providing excellent isochronism and timekeeping.

 Mainspring Material and Shape